a-george/4707/README.md

 	be edited to avoid crashing/compiling without errors.
 Added two lines for IGNORE clauses.
 Don't think this file will need further editing.

-9. **/src/backend/nodes/readfuncs.c**: Not in the lab handout, but needed to be edited to avoid crashing/compiling without errors.
+9. **/src/backend/nodes/readfuncs.c**: Not in lab handout, but needed to avoid compling errors.
 Added only 1 line for IGNORE.
-This file probably won't need further editing.
+Must edit this file because every node that has a output function must also have a input function.

-10. **/src/include/nodes/execnodes.h**: Added some structs for IgnoreState.
-This file will likely need some editing, since it's a copy/paste of LIMIT/OFFSET.
+10. **/src/include/nodes/execnodes.h**: Added some structs for IgnoreState in order to initialize, rescan, empty, inwindow, subplaneog, windowend, and windowstart.